garrandall/popular-music-data/tracks/cecilia-and-the-satellite-andrew-mcmahon-in-the-wilderness.md

 Don't be afraid, Cecilia, I'm the satellite
 And you're the sky

-I've cafÃ© crawled through Amsterdam
+I've café crawled through Amsterdam
 Been around the world with a punk rock band
 And I've seen London, and I've played Japan
 I've been knocked down, I got up again